 18. Go for a Bistro Table

-If thrift shopping doesn’t sound ideal to you, this is another way to get a practical kitchen island for a price practical to your budget.
+If thrift shopping doesn’t sound ideal, this is another way to get a practical kitchen island for a price suitable to your budget.
 All you need to buy is a bistro table.

 A bistro table serves as a nice addition to your kitchen.
 It’s also a functional one.

-Ideally, the bistro or work table should have a slim rectangular silhouette that will ensure it consumes as little space as possible.
-Also, it should have a shelf at the bottom that will serve as the kitchen island and storage space.
+Ideally, the bistro or work table should have a slim rectangular silhouette that ensures it consumes as little space as possible.
+It should also have a shelf at the bottom that will serve as the kitchen island and storage space.

 But is this a practical design only if you’re working on a budget?

-No. If you’re a renter, and thus installing a permanent, custom kitchen island makes no sense, this is an alternative you can go for.
+No. If you’re a renter and installing a permanent, custom kitchen island makes no sense, this is an alternative you can consider.

 19. Explore Counter Space Options

 Counter space is another key design area when choosing your kitchen island design.
-Depending on your needs, you might be better suited with a long counter space Vis a Vis a shorter one.
+Depending on your needs, you might be better suited to a long counter space Vis a Vis a shorter one.

 So, how do you know?

-If you have space, make sure you go for a kitchen island that gives you the maximum workspace available.
+If you have space, choose a kitchen island that gives you the maximum workspace available.
 Besides, you should also try to use the kitchen island to maximize your cooktop range.

 On the flip side, your choice of counter space size can also be determined by how social you want your kitchen to be.